 Skip to content

-Firefly and TLS Protect Datacenter
+Issuer and TLS Protect Datacenter

 Overview

-The Firefly security configuration enables security teams to define policies that align with corporate security requirements.
+The Issuer security configuration enables security teams to define policies that align with corporate security requirements.
 These policies govern the subordinate certificate used to sign certificates requested by clients, the policies applied to the requested leaf certificates, as well as the authentication and authorization configuration for the client.

-Once Firefly is deployed and configured, it can serve certificate requests for various use cases, including modern scenarios like mTLS authentication for workloads, as well as traditional use cases such as TLS server termination.
+Once Issuer is deployed and configured, it can serve certificate requests for various use cases, including modern scenarios like mTLS authentication for workloads, as well as traditional use cases such as TLS server termination.

 In this way, the issued certificates are: